rlindsberg/Hackintosh-on-MSI-GL62m-7REX/v2.1 23 August 2018/README.md

 AppleIntelE1000e.kext: http://www.insanelymac.com/forum/topic/205771-appleintele1000ekext-for-108107106105/
 IntelMausiEthernet.kext: https://github.com/RehabMan/OS-X-Intel-Network

+Choosing a config.plist

+The Clover installer places a default config.plist at /EFI/Clover/config.plist.
+It is almost universally wrong and most likely will not work at all for most laptops.

 ## Install from 1TB drive
 1. Format 512GB SSD.
 350G Macintosh SSD and the rest for Windows 10 SSD
 2. Install on Macintosh SSD